NikhilSDate/FastGDPJEI/readme.md

 ### Speed

-One of the main advantages of this system is that it is significantly faster than geosolver at diagram parsing On the geosolver training dataset, this tool takes around 55 seconds to parse all diagrams, while the geosolver tool takes approximately 219 seconds
+One of the main advantages of this system is that it is significantly faster than geosolver at diagram parsing On the geosolver training dataset, FastGDP takes ~55 seconds to parse all diagrams, while geosolver takes approximately 219 seconds
-Also, the geosolver tool is often extremely slow on diagrams that are very complex, especially when the diagram contains many lines or circles.
+Also, geosolver is often extremely slow on diagrams that are very complex, especially when the diagram contains many lines or circles.
-While this tool is also significantly slower on complex diagrams, it is still much faster than the geosolver diagram parser This tool takes around 183 seconds to parse all 40 complex diagrams.
+While FastGDP is also significantly slower on complex diagrams, it is still much faster than the geosolver diagram parser FastGDP takes ~183 seconds to parse all 40 complex diagrams.
 The geosolver diagram parser takes around 944 seconds to parse all 40 diagrams.

 ### Primitive detection
-On the Seo et al. geosolver dataset, this tool achieves a primitive (line and circle) detection precision of 93.7% and recall of 93.33%, which is slightly better than the performance of geosolver on this dataset (without diagram text).
+On the Seo et al. geosolver dataset, FastGDP achieves a primitive (line and circle) detection precision of 93.7% and recall of 93.33%, which is slightly better than the performance of geosolver on this dataset (without diagram text).
-On the more complex dataset this tool achieves a primitive detection precision of 85.5% and a recall of 85.1%
+On the more complex dataset FastGDP achieves a primitive detection precision of 84.5% and a recall of 85.1%

 ### Property detection

-A new evaluation metric is used for this tool: property detection.
-To compute this metric, first, detected lines and circlees are mathced with ground truth lines and circles.
+A new evaluation metric is used for FastGDP: point property detection.
+To compute this metric, first, detected lines and circles are mathced with ground truth lines and circles.
 Then, for named points (points with ground truth labels like A, B, etc.), a query based system is used to match points.
 First it is determined how many predicted points have the same label.
 If there is more than one point with the same label, the ground truth point is not matched with any predicted point.
 Otherwise, it is determined if the single predicted point with the same label within a certain distance of the ground truth point.